TanjaOtt/qPAINT-dark-time-analysis/README.md

    - *_sample_fits.png: Visualization of sample fits

 **Usage:**
+1. Open TdCDF_of_single_clusters_v01.py
-1. Set your input directory (INPUT_DIR) in the the user input section below (multiple HDF5 files are recursively processed within the specified folder and its subfolders)
+2. Set your input directory (INPUT_DIR) in the the user input section (multiple HDF5 files are recursively processed within the specified folder and its subfolders)
-2. Set the desired file suffix (HDF5_SUFFIX) of the HDF5 files containing your clustered localization data in the user input section below
+3. Set the desired file suffix (HDF5_SUFFIX) of the HDF5 files containing your clustered localization data in the user input section below
    (only HDF5 files with this file suffix will be processed)
-3. (Optional) Adjust analysis parameters in the Config class if needed
+4. (Optional) Adjust analysis parameters in the Config class if needed
-4. Run the script
+5. Run the script

 **Parameters (adjustable in Config class):**
 - exposure_time: Camera exposure time in seconds (default: 0.15s)